-Clay Hutson Joins Tim McGraw and Faith Hill's Soul2Soul: The World Tour as Production Manager
+Clay Hutson Joins Tim McGraw and Faith Hill's Soul2Soul: The World Tour as Tour Rigger

-NASHVILLE, Tenn., May 29, 2018 /PRNewswire/ -- Clay Hutson, Production Manager, has decided to join Tim McGraw and Faith Hill on the second leg of their Soul2Soul: The World Tour.
+NASHVILLE, Tenn., May 29, 2018 /PRNewswire/ -- Clay Hutson, Tour Rigger, has decided to join Tim McGraw and Faith Hill on the second leg of their Soul2Soul: The World Tour.
 The country duo has not toured together since 2007.

 The tour's first leg included 70 sold-out concerts from April 2017 to December 2017.
 Due to popular demand, the tour was extended, and Clay Hutson is at the helm of the exciting live production.